1986: Emory University, Atlanta, Georgia; B.A. degree in Political Science, and a minor in Afro-American and African Studies.

 1989: J.D. from the Walter F. George School of Law of Mercer University, Macon, Georgia; Asst.
 Research Editor, Law Review; Vice President of the Student Bar Association, recipient of the Class of 1977 Scholarship Award.

 Upon his graduation in 1989, Mr. Hays began his career in the insurance defense arena with the law firm BOVIS, KYLE & BURCH.
 In 1993, he and Duncan Maysilles formed the firm HAYS & MAYSILLES, P.C. in Atlanta.
 Upon Mr. Maysilles’s retirement at the end of 1999, the firm has continued as the Law Offices of Gary Martin Hays & Associates, P.C.
-His firm specializes in personal injury, wrongful death, workers’ compensation, and pharmaceutical claims.
+As an Atlanta Personal Injury Lawyer, His firm specializes in personal injury, wrongful death, workers’ compensation, and pharmaceutical claims.

 His legal accomplishments include being a member of the prestigious Million Dollar Advocate’s Forum, a society limited to those attorneys who have received a settlement or verdict of at least $1 Million Dollars.
 He has been recognized as a Super Lawyer in Atlanta Magazine as one of Georgia’s top workers’ compensation lawyers, as well as being selected as one of the Top 100 Trial Lawyers in Georgia since 2007 by the American Trial Lawyers Association.
 His law firm has recovered over $225 million, averaging about $20 million a year.